capacitor-community/background-geolocation/README.md

 ## Usage

-On Android, a notification must be shown while the app is backgrounded, and so necessitates the `backgroundMessage` option.
-If this is not provided, location updates may cease when the app moves to the background.
+On Android, the plugin shows a notification which allows it to continue receiving location updates in the background.
+If the `backgroundMessage` option is not provided, the notification is not delivered and background location updates are not guaranteed.

 ```javascript
 import {Plugins} from "@capacitor/core";